Yffum/bike-balance-app/README.md

 3. Go to Project > Export... in the menu bar.

-2. Export the project to the base folder.
+4. Export the project to the base folder.

-5. Move the contents of `/external` in the source directory to the base folder.
+5. Move the contents of `external/` in the source directory to the base folder.

+Reference [Godot's documentation](https://docs.godotengine.org/en/4.4/tutorials/export/index.html) for more information on exporting projects.

 ## Attributions